 If you are considering an opioid treatment program using methadone, by federal law, OTPs based in correctional facilities must obtain certification from the Substance Abuse and Mental Health Services Administration.
 To become certified, the OTP first must be accredited by a federally approved body—which NCCHC is, and we offer OTP accreditation.
-The NCCHCStandards for Opioid Treatment Programs in Correctional Facilities are based on federal regulations but address the special nature of care provided in correctional facilities as well as the necessarily limited focus of such treatment in this setting.
-For more information, including how to obtain the Standards, click here.
+The NCCHC Standards for Opioid Treatment Programs in Correctional Facilities are based on federal regulations but address the special nature of care provided in correctional facilities as well as the necessarily limited focus of such treatment in this setting.
+Find out more about the Opioid Treatment Program Standards here.

 — From CorrectCare Volume 25, Issue 4, Fall 2011